 #3 Affordable Hosting with High Inode Limit

-If you have got some budget and want to get high-end hosting, you can get their cloud hosting which will cost you less than $10.
+If you have got a budget and want to get high-end hosting, you can get their cloud hosting which will cost you less than $10.
 Their basic plan has a 2M inodes limit which is more than enough for most websites.
 It will help you in scaling up.

 It’s important to follow all the steps on regular basis.
 As you keep updating your websites, all these things are going to increase.

 Alternatively, you can also delete unnecessary things as you go.
 For example, if you tried a plugin and you didn’t like it, you can delete it instead of keeping it.
-This will help you maintain the inodes limit.
+This will help you maintain the inodes overages.